Volkswagen Passat GTE Estate review

-From behind the wheel, the Passat GTE seems to do it all: it’s good to drive (by estate-car standards), spacious, practical and reasonably well equipped.
-LED lights, alloy wheels, DAB radio, sat nav, leather seats and blue ambient interior lighting are standard, while the top-of-the-range GTE Advance model jumps from 17 to 18-inch alloys, adding LED matrix headlights, voice control, keyless entry and a powered tailgate, among other things.
+From behind the wheel, the Passat GTE seems to do it all: it’s good to drive, spacious, practical and reasonably well equipped.
+LED lights, alloy wheels, DAB digital radio, sat nav, leather seats and blue ambient interior lighting are standard, while the top-of-the-range GTE Advance jumps from 17 to 18-inch alloys and adds LED matrix headlights, voice control, keyless entry and a powered tailgate.

 The Passat GTE comes with some decent safety kit as well, with Volkswagen's ‘Travel Assist’ package including adaptive cruise control and lane-keeping assistance.
 The semi-autonomous technology can automatically adjust your speed when the speed limit changes, and can also use GPS data to slow down for corners, roundabouts and junctions.

-Wireless Apple CarPlay and Android Auto connectivity is included too, making it easy to hook the car up to a smartphone.
-Also standard are blue brake calipers, C-shaped LED daytime running lights and an eight-inch infotainment touchscreen: the GTE Advance model adds a 9.2-inch touchscreen and a larger digital display to boot.
+Wireless Apple CarPlay and Android Auto smartphone connectivity is included, too, along with blue brake calipers, C-shaped LED daytime running lights and an eight-inch infotainment touchscreen: the GTE Advance model adds a 9.2-inch touchscreen and a larger digital display to boot.

-The GTE Estate emits 31 to 33g/km of CO2 (larger-wheeled cars are slightly more polluting).
-That means a Benefit-in-Kind rating of 10%, which is likely to attract company-car users, with the promise of low running costs only strengthening the GTE’s case.
+The GTE Estate emits 27 to 28g/km of CO2 (larger-wheeled cars are slightly more polluting).
+That means a Benefit-in-Kind rating of 12%, which is likely to attract company-car users, with the promise of low running costs only strengthening the GTE’s case.
+The plug-in wagon’s 235mpg fuel economy figure is equally impressive, but as is the case with all plug-ins achieving this in the real world depends on regular charging.